LOSS OF COVERAGE

-You could qualify for a Special Enrollment Period (SEP) if you experienced one of the following Qualifying Life Events (QLE) in the last 60 days:
+You may qualify for a Special Enrollment Period (SEP) if you have experienced one of the following Qualifying Life Events (QLEs) in the last 60 days:

 - Loss of employer (or spouse’s employer) coverage

 - Exhaustion of employer-sponsored COBRA or PERSI benefits

 - Dependent turns 26 and ages out of parent or guardian’s insurance plan

 - Death of the primary subscriber

-To report your change, you must provide documented proof.
+To report your change, you must provide verification to document your event.
 Accepted documents include:

 - Non-editable letter (PDF) from the previous employer (letter must clearly state that employment termination resulted in a loss of coverage and include the insurance coverage end date, carrier, plan name, and name of employee/individual losing coverage)

 - Dated letter of fund exhaustion from PERSI (sent three months prior to exhaustion of funds)